LoginRadius/engineering-portal/content/blog/live-sketch-through-webcam/index.md

 ```

 ### Importing Libraries
-Importing our OpenCV and NumPy libraries.
+The most important step, importing our OpenCV and NumPy libraries.
 ```
 import cv2
 import numpy as np